 Practical skills in the studio

-Employers love CSU grads.
+Employers love Charles Sturt grads.
 That’s because they know their employees have been learning the ropes since day one.

 With 2MCE, students learn what it really takes to work in the radio industry.
 You’re given creative control and will create and produce stories, segments and entire programs for broadcast while studying.
 You’ll be expected to present, produce and manage the day-to-day operations of the studio – because your future employer is looking for grads with a full range of already-developed skills.